1880 to 1945

 1939 - Ken Decker, half of the Lansing Manufacturing Company, is killed in an airplane crash.

 1940 - In this era (the late 1920s to the early 1950s) a number of methods were used to apply playback equalization in phonograph reproduction.
 Some involved placing networks in the input to the vacuum tube grid, or at the output of the first stage (so called “Passive EQ”).
 Others incorporated feedback networks around gain stages (so-called “Active EQ”).
 Certain manufacturers made the time constants variable, in order to accommodate the various record manufacturing standards.
-The Radiotron Designers Handbook (1953/4) provides an excellent overview of the technologies from the 1920s up to 1953. (pp. 727 to 752).
+The Radiotron Designers Handbook (1953/4) provides a thorough overview of the technologies from the 1920s up to 1953. (pp. 727 to 752).

 1941 - The Lansing Manufacturing Company was bought by Altec Service Corporation, after which the name changed to “Altec Lansing.”